audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

   - marcus-lawrence
   - frederick-obrien
   - andre-dack
-summary: TBD
+summary: Krautrock stormers, punk ballads, and hymns for the damned
-blurb: TBD
+blurb: A lot of things about 2021 somehow managed to be worse than in 2020.
+Not the music, though.
+The music has been terrific.
+These were our favourite singles.
 ---

 _A lot of things about 2021 somehow managed to be worse than in 2020.
 Not the music, though.
 The music has been terrific.
-We have been spoiled by releases by both old favourites and new kids on the block.
-Riding out in front, as ever, were the singles, each proudly proclaiming, 'Look at me!
-Look at me!'
+We have been spoiled by releases - both from old favourites and new kids on the block.
+Riding out in front, as ever, were the singles, each proudly proclaiming, ‘Look at me!
+Look at me!’
 Well, we did, and we liked what we saw.
 Or heard.
 Whatever.
 You know what we mean.
 These were are favourites._

 ---